Guide to Narcissistic Victim Syndrome

 Victims of narcissistic abuse may frequently experience the “fight, flight, or freeze” response, a natural reaction to perceived threats.

-Over time, this constant activation of the stress response can change the way the brain responds to stress, making it more difficult for the victim to calm down and recover after a stressful event.
+Over time, this constant activation of the stress response can change the way the brain responds to stress, making it more difficult for you to calm down and recover after a stressful event.

 This can lead to increased anxiety, depression, and other mental health issues.